There are 4 groups of people who are advised to get vaccinated against pneumococcal infections:

 - anyone at occupational risk, such as welders

 Babies and the pneumococcal vaccine

 Babies are routinely vaccinated with a type of pneumococcal vaccine known as the pneumococcal conjugate vaccine (PCV) as part of their childhood vaccination programme.

-They have 3 injections, which are usually given at:
+Babies born on or after 1 January 2020 have 2 injections, which are usually given at:

 - 1 year old

 Babies born before this date will continue to be offered 3 doses, at 8 and 16 weeks and a booster at 1 year.

 Adults aged 65 or over and the pneumococcal vaccine